Contact information

 Biography

-George Tofaris graduated from the combined MB/PhD programme of Cambridge University (Trinity College) in 2003.
+George Tofaris graduated with Distinction from the MB/PhD programme of Cambridge University (Trinity College) in 2003.
 He completed his general medical training at the National Hospital for Neurology, Hammersmith, Royal Brompton and Royal Free hospitals in London in 2006.
 He worked for a year at the Neurology Department of the Austin hospital, an affiliate of Melbourne University.
 He was appointed Clinical Lecturer at Oxford in 2007 and completed his training in Clinical Neurology in 2011 with subspecialty training in Movement Disorders at the National Hospital for Neurology and Neurosurgery.
 Between 2008-09, he was a Lefler Fellow in Cell Biology at Harvard Medical School.
 In 2012, he was awarded a Wellcome Trust Intermediate Clinical Fellowship and the Wellcome-Beit Prize to further his research and after a short visit at the Brigham and Women's Hospital in Boston, he established his research group at Oxford.
 In 2020, he was awarded an MRC Senior Clinical Fellowship.
-He also heads the EU IMI Consortium IMPRiND which aims to delineate new mechanisms that are relevant to the progression of pathology in Parkinson's and Alzheimer's disease.
+He also established and led the EU IMI Consortium IMPRiND which investigated mechanisms relevant to the progression of pathology in Parkinson's and Alzheimer's disease.
 He held a Medical Research Fellowship at Corpus Christi College and previously a Todd-Bird Junior Research Fellowship in Medicine at New College.
 As a clinically active Consultant Neurologist at the John Radcliffe hospital, he covers acute as well as general outpatient neurology and leads regional specialist clinics in Movement and Neurogenetic Disorders.
+He is also the Oxford PI for Clinical Trials testing precision therapies in Parkinson's disease.

 George Tofaris